Chezib of Judah: History

 The Lachish Letters makes mention of a certain "Beit Achzi[b]" in the Shefelah, the lower stratum of the Judean range, believed to be the Chezib of Judah.
 Eusebius, in his Onomasticon, notes of the place that "there the sons of Judah were born; now a desolate place, shown in the territory of Eleutheropolis near Adullam."

 In classical Hebrew literature, the town is mentioned as being confederate with Pekah the son of Remaliah, the king of the northern tribes of Israel, for which it incurs the divine wrath of the prophet Micah, who uses a play on words to denounce the towns of Maresha, Achzib, and Adullam.
-Israelite potters are said to have occupied the site during the preëxilic, late First Temple period.
+Israelite potters are said to have occupied the site during the pre-exilic, late First Temple period.
 "Sh[eikh] Ghazy" and "ʾAin el Kezbeh" are both shown in the 1880 map published by Conder & Kitchener's Survey of Western Palestine.
 Today, the sites have mostly been planted over with pine trees by the Jewish National Fund (Keren Kayemet).